EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}}.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
 A method for protecting individual messages at application layer suitable for constrained devices, is provided by COSE {{I-D.ietf-cose-msg}}), which builds on CBOR {{RFC7049}}.

 In order for a communication session to provide forward secrecy, the communicating parties can run a Diffie-Hellman (DH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies authenticated DH protocols using CBOR and COSE objects.
-The DH key exchange messages may be authenticated using either pre-shared keys (PSK), raw public keys (RPK) or X.509 certificates (Cert).
+The DH key exchange messages may be authenticated using either a pre-shared key (PSK), a raw public key (RPK) or an X.509 certificate (Cert).
 Authentication is based on credentials established out of band, or from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.seitz-ace-oscoap-profile}}.
 This document also specifies the derivation of shared key material.

 The DH exchange and the key derviation follow {{SIGMA}}, NIST SP-800-56a {{SP-800-56a}} and HKDF {{RFC5869}}, and make use of the data structures of COSE which are aligned with these standards.